zylklab/avro-examples/README.md

 *  We found no major violations of the aforementioned rules for the schema resolution.

 *  Even if two versions of a schema are not compatible, Avro will not raise an error until the conditions for that incompatibility are found.
 E.g.: An enumeration schema with two values `["Option_1", "Option_2"]` can be used to read records where the writer had a schema such as `["Option_1", "Option_2", "Option_3"]`.
 We will not see an error until the reader finds an `Option_3` value that cannot process.
 This affects both enumerations and unions.

-*  Although not a violation of any rule, we do find counter-intuitive that when dealing with enumerations, the default value of the reader's schema may not exist in the writer's one.
-However, the default value of a reader's union schema must match a type (or a promotion of a type) that exists in the writer's schema.
+We demonstrate this in the enumerations test number 3 and the unions test number 3.

 ### Test 2